 7. Take up a new hobby, especially one shared in groups.

-Diversions from responsibilities can be personally renewing and restorative, and great venues for evangelism.
-Find something fun or interesting to do or learn in which you are not fulfilling a specific responsibility or obligation to anyone — just taking your mind off of things for awhile.
-But, find something that requires you to do it with other people.
+Diversions from responsibilities can be personally renewing, restorative, and great venues for evangelism.
+Find something fun or interesting to do or learn in which you are not fulfilling a specific responsibility or obligation to anyone — just taking your mind off of things for a while.
+But find something that requires you to do it with other people.
 Here you’ll likely meet people of all different walks, the bond being the shared interest in the hobby.
 It will help to find something in which someone else, perhaps an unbeliever, will have to be invested in you to help you along.
 This can be the leaven of really great relationships.

-The truth is the product of this hypothetical formula is not a score, it is joy.
-There are few greater joys in life than sharing the gospel with another person, even fewer greater joys than knowing you have been used as means, immediately or eventually, in another’s conversion in Christ.
-Yes, we rejoice in corporate worship, in Christian fellowship, and in private devotion, and also in the essential work of sharing Christ with those who do not yet know him.
+The truth is, the product of this hypothetical formula is not a score — it is joy.
+There are few greater joys in life than sharing the gospel with another person, even fewer greater joys than knowing you have been used as a means, immediately or eventually, in another’s conversion to Christ.
+Yes, we rejoice in corporate worship, in Christian fellowship, and in private devotion.
+But we must not neglect the essential work and untapped joy of sharing Christ with those who do not yet know him.